-09PExxx PERL PROGRAMMING L T Р P 0 OOI EXXX T EILE I NOOIVAINIMITO 4 L T P 4 0 0
+09PExxx PERL PROGRAMMING L T P C UJI LAAA TERL I ROGRAMMING 4 0 0 3

-- To understand the basic Perl language features. - To understand Perl language as a tool for convenient text, data storage and file processing. - Execute programs from Perl environment and process their result.
+- To understand the basic Perl language features. - To understand Perl language as a tool for convenient text, data storage and file processing. - Execute programs from Perl environment and process their result. - To enable with subroutines and modules.